haithamaouati/1337/README.md

 ## Customization

+> [!NOTE]\
-You can customize the leet substitutions in the `leet_encrypt` function of the script to modify the characters and symbols used for conversion.
+> You can customize the leet substitutions in the `leet_encrypt` function of the script to modify the characters and symbols used for conversion.
 Feel free to experiment with different substitutions to create your own leet code variations.

 ## Author